 Q: How did you begin cycling?

-A: I was in high school and had an injury where I had to ride my bike every day.
-I wanted to be able to continue with my sports, but I had pain going down my leg.
+A: I was in high school and had an injury that required me to ride my bike every day.
+I wanted to continue with my sports, but I had pain going down my leg.
 My parents thought I would be okay with riding my bike around the neighborhood.
-However, it was getting worse.
-I ended up having to stop riding my bike.
-I was still playing basketball and doing gymnastics, but I had to stop all that as well.
+However, it was getting worse, so I ended up having to stop riding my bike.
+I was still playing basketball and gymnastics, but I had to stop all that.

 Q: What does a person with knee pain think about when riding?